chance2021/dk-devops-review-quiz/week26-20220327-DaemonsetJobCronjob/labs/README.md

 kubectl apply -f healthcheck-cronjob.yaml
 ```

-4. To **verify**, Wait for another minute and check if the pod is completed successfully.
+4. To **verify**, wait for another minute and check if the pod is completed successfully.
 If so, **check the log** to see if the output is expected (should be showing "succeeded").
 ```
 kubectl -n default logs -f healthcheck-????
 ```